keiran-rowell/keiran-rowell.github.io/_drafts/2023-04-13-picking-an-active-space.md

 If this CAS($n$,$m$) calculation converges on the $S_0$ state at configuration of the $S_1$ NTII TS geometry calculated by TD-DFT, then this  wavefunction is taken as a good initial guess for a beginning a conical intersection optimisation.

-An example input file of running a minimum energy conical intersection (MECI) search with Gaussian is given in \autoref{code:CI_search} below.
+An example input file of running a minimum energy conical intersection (MECI) search with Gaussian is given below.
 Again, the checkpoint file from a previous job must be copied to this checkpoint filename specified in the current job to read the orbitals, in this case from the converged CAS $S_0$ calculations.
 Note: in Gaussian 16 the state average weights must be included at the bottom of the input file, whereas Gaussian 09 does not need this extra input and defaults to the 0.5, 0.5 weighting between the upper and lower state of the same spin.

 `
 %chk=[file_path]/[molecule]_CI_search.chk